 Inspect the forks for twists and bends.
-Put a 50 mm (2 in) thick metal block, at least 100 mm (4 in) wide by 600 mm (24 in) long with parallel sides, on the blade of the fork with the 100 mm (4 in) surface against the blade.
-Put a 600 mm (24 in) carpenter's square on the top of the block and against the shank.
-Check the fork 500 mm (20 in) above the blade to make sure it is not bent more than 25 mm (1 in) maximum.
+Put a 2" thick metal block, at least 4" wide by 24" long with parallel sides, on the blade of the fork with the 4" surface against the blade.
+Put a 24" carpenter's square on the top of the block and against the shank.
+Check the fork 20" above the blade to make sure it is not bent more than 1" maximum.